-- (c) Standing-Using the data processing roster specifically designated for this meeting as a ballot count date roster: - 1.
+- (c) Standing Using the data processing roster specifically designated for this meeting as a ballot count date roster: - 1.
 Good Standing - 2.
 Questionable (for one or more of the following reasons) - a.
 Bad standing - b.
 No signature on transmittal envelope - c.
 Transmittal envelope opened or tampered with - d.
 Ineligible to vote (other than bad standing) - e.
 Notations on transmittal envelope for Committee's attention - f.
 Ballot not enclosed in secret ballot envelope - (2) Observer Notices The meeting date of each Committee meeting for the purposes of counting ballots will be published whenever possible in AFA-CWA publications so that candidates will be notified of the date for the ballot count in order that they may be present as observers.
 Any member in good standing may be present as an observer during the validating and tallying of ballots.
-Any member electing to be present as n observer is encouraged to remain in attendance until all ballots have been counted and certified.

-Any member or candidate who witnesses the counting or certification of ballots shall sign a statement agreeing not to disclose the results of such ballots until they have been counted and certified.
+Any member electing to be present as an observer is encouraged to remain in attendance until all ballots have been counted and certified. - Any member or candidate who witnesses the counting or certification of ballots shall sign a statement agreeing not to disclose the results of such ballots until they have been counted and certified. - (3) Staff Restriction Only AFA-CWA staff or authorized personnel and balloting vendors may assist the Committee during the count.